 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 0 / 4

 No laws protect the rights to form independent labor unions, bargain collectively, or engage in strikes.
 Workers who engage in union activity are subject to dismissal or detention.
-In January 2017, a court reportedly sentenced dozens of foreign construction workers who had protested over unpaid wages in 2016 to lashings and jail terms ranging from 45 days to four months.

 F. RULE OF LAW: 2 / 16

 F1.
 Is there an independent judiciary?
 1 / 4

 The judiciary has very little independence in practice.
 Judges are appointed by the king and overseen by the Supreme Judicial Council, whose chairman is also the justice minister.
 A special commission of judicial experts issues opinions that serve as guidelines for judges on the interpretation of Sharia (Islamic law), which forms the basis of Saudi law.
 Judges have significant discretion in how they interpret Sharia and do not have to publish an explanation of their judgments.

 F2.
 Does due process prevail in civil and criminal matters?
 1 / 4